 Using up-to-date metered data that would not have been available to the Lead Party in advance (allowing for a more accurate estimate of the baseline).

-For Baselined MSID Pairs in Secondary BM Units, the MSID Baseline Values are also used to calculate the Delivered Volumes for each MSID Pair.
-These Delivered Volumes are used to adjust the Energy Imbalance Position of the Supplier(s) who registered the Metering Systems to remove the effect of the delivery (rather than having the Virtual Lead Party determine the Delivered Volumes, which they are required to do for non-Baselined MSID Pairs).
+For Baselined MSID Pairs (and Baselined AMSID Pairs) in Secondary BM Units, the MSID Baseline Values are also used to calculate the Delivered Volumes for each MSID Pair (or AMSID Pair).
+These Delivered Volumes are used to adjust the Energy Imbalance Position of the Supplier(s) who registered the Metering Systems to remove the effect of the delivery (rather than having the Virtual Lead Party determine the Delivered Volumes, which they are required to do for non-Baselined MSID Pairs and AMSID Pairs).

 For the avoidance of doubt, any queries on the Baselining Methodologies and baselining techniques should be directed to the BSC Service Desk.